IrinaRakhimova/Jammming/README.md

 By contributing to this project, you agree that your contributions will be licensed under the Creative Commons Zero v1.0 Universal License.

+## Published App

+The Jammming web application is live and can be accessed [here](https://jammmingtop.netlify.app/).

 ### Codecademy Course

 This project was completed as part of the Codecademy Front-End Engineer career path.